120 Years of Transit Innovation: NYC’s Subway Pushes Transit Systems Forward

 As technology continues to improve, the New York City subway continues to be at the forefront of implementing new technologies.

-The MTA is investing heavily in technology as it becomes more refined, keeping the New York City subway as a system that pushes the industry forward and innovating wherever they can.
+The MTA is investing heavily in technology as it becomes more refined, keeping the New York City subway system at the forefront of the industry and innovating wherever it can.